Here's everything you need to know about that merger of T-Mobile and Sprint

 Why would Dish want to strike a deal with T-Mobile?

 While Dish already owns billions of dollars worth of its own spectrum, the company has yet to build its own wireless network.
 Some have accused the company of hoarding valuable wireless spectrum.
-Prior to the announcement of the deal, Dish has yet to make a major announcement about the plans for its spectrum.
+Prior to the announcement of the deal, Dish hadn't made a major announcement about the plans for its spectrum.

 Prior to this deal, Dish had until March 2020 to utilize the airwaves or risk losing its licenses.
-But As part of the new agreement, the company gets an extension to June 2023, when it pledges to have a 5G network of its own that'll cover 70% of the US population.
+But as part of the new agreement, the company gets an extension to June 2023, by which time it pledges to have a 5G network of its own that'll cover 70% of the US population.

 Purchasing the divested prepaid businesses, getting additional airwaves and adding the ability to begin offering service on the T-Mobile network while it builds its own would make it easier and more cost-effective for Dish to finally become a wireless competitor.